 Dealing Indirectly With the Stressor

-There are some stressors in life that you won’t be able to deal with directly.
-For these, you will need to focus on skills that allow you to decrease your internal emotional and physical distress by changing your thoughts and/or behaviors.
+Some stressors in life cannot be dealt with directly.
+In these cases, focus on skills that decrease your internal emotional and physical distress by changing your thoughts and/or behaviors.

-Three skills to indirectly deal with stressors are:
+Below are skills to indirectly deal with stressors:

-- Breathing exercises: Learning breathing exercises, such as deep breathing from your diaphragm, can help to recenter you and reduce emotional distress.
-These are a type of mindfulness exercise that can help you to calm your mind and body and anchor yourself in the present moment.
-This can be particularly helpful to those suffering from PTSD as it can stave off dissociation and pull you out of flashbacks (which are a reliving of the trauma).
+- Breathing exercises: Learning breathing exercises, such as diaphragmatic breathing, can help recenter you and reduce emotional distress.
+Breathwork is a mindfulness exercise that can help you calm your mind and body and anchor yourself in the present moment.
+This can be particularly helpful for those with PTSD as it can stave off PTSD dissociation and pull you out of PTSD flashbacks (reliving the trauma).

-- Relaxation training: Similar to breathing exercises, muscle relaxation training can help reset the mind and body.
-If you are in a constant state of tension due to the stressors in your life, this type of training can allow your body to relearn how to relax.
-While this is helpful generally to most people who are dealing with stress, it can be particularly helpful to those suffering from PTSD.
+- Relaxation training: Like breathing exercises, muscle relaxation training can help reset the mind and body.
+If you are in a constant state of tension due to the stressors in your life, this training can allow your body to relearn how to relax.
+Relaxation training can be particularly beneficial for those with PTSD.

-- Changing self-talk: Each of us carries on an internal dialogue with ourselves throughout our day.
-Depending on the content of those dialogues, we are influencing our level of stress and thus distress, either positively or negatively.
+- Changing self-talk: We all carry on an internal dialogue with ourselves throughout our day.
+Depending on the content of those dialogues, we influence our level of stress and distress, either positively or negatively.
 Becoming aware of your self-talk and learning how to slant it in a more compassionate and hopeful way can make a significant difference in your physical and emotional well-being.

 How to Find a Therapist Who Provides Stress Inoculation Training

-Many therapists who provide CBT also utilize a stress inoculation training/therapy approach; although, they might not specifically call it that.
-To find out whether they are taking an approach that is similar to stress inoculation training, ask them outright.
-Also, if looking for a therapist to provide stress inoculation training to treat PTSD, you might want to look for a therapist who has specialization in both areas.
+Many therapists who provide CBT also utilize a stress inoculation training/therapy approach (although they might not specifically call it that).
+Ask a therapist if they take a similar approach to stress inoculation training.
+Also, you might want to look for a therapist specializing in both areas if considering a therapist to provide stress inoculation training to treat PTSD.

-If you have health insurance, check with your provider to find out what specific types of mental health professionals you have coverage for (e.g., psychologists, professional counselors, social workers, etc.).
+If you have health insurance, check with your provider to find out what mental health professionals are in-network (e.g., psychologists, professional counselors, social workers, etc.).
 States that license their mental health professionals might provide online directories of these providers.
-You might also want to check out finding a therapist article and this therapist directory.
+You can start finding the right therapist with an online therapist directory.

 What to Expect at Your First SIT Appointment

 Stress inoculation therapy is tailored to meet individual needs.
 Some will require multiple sessions, while others might only need one session.
-Typically in your first appointment, your therapist will provide you with information on stress/PTSD and coping.
-You will work together to identify the stressors that are resulting in your distress and the strategies you have been using to cope.
+During your first appointment, your therapist will typically provide information on stress/PTSD and coping.
+You will work together to identify the stressors causing your distress and the strategies you use to cope with them.

-As time passes, you will be taught and have the opportunity to practice new problem-solving and coping strategies in session.
+As time passes, you will be taught and provided opportunities to practice new problem-solving and coping strategies in session.
 Then, you will be encouraged to practice at home.
-These strategies will focus on changing the ways you think about and respond to identified stressors (physically and emotionally).
+These strategies will focus on changing how you think about and respond to identified stressors (physically and emotionally).

-Dealing with PTSD or anxiety can feel overwhelming at times, but stress inoculation therapy can provide some relief.
-No one type of therapy is the answer for every single person, but for some, this therapy is effective in enhancing coping strategies and significantly reducing distress.
+Dealing with PTSD or anxiety can be overwhelming, but stress inoculation therapy can provide some relief.
+No one type of therapy is the answer for everyone, but this therapy can help some individuals enhance their chopping strategies and significantly reduce distress.